 This is just a basic Tailwind config.
 Setup yours for whatever you need.
 We'll use the default color pallete with some additions.

-So we import the colors
+So we import the colors package from tailwindcss

 // tailwind.config.js const colors = require("tailwindcss/colors"); module.exports = { theme: { colors: { transparent: "transparent", current: "currentColor", black: "#000", white: "#fff", ...colors, }, }, plugins: [], xwind: { mode: "objectstyles", }, };